level12/keg-auth/readme.rst

       keg_auth
    -  note: the User model assumes that the entity mixed with UserMixin will have a PK id
-   -  the User entity should have an attribute matching the KEGAUTH_USER_IDENT_FIELD setting, as that field will be used for authentication purposes
-      - the default KEGAUTH_USER_IDENT_FIELD is `email`
    -  email address and token verification by email are in `UserEmailMixin`
       - i.e. if your app will not use email token verification for passwords, leave that mixin out